 Sun Tunnel Buying Guide

-Brighten up those areas of the home that natural sunlight struggles to reach with the installation of a sun tunnel or two.
+Brighten up areas of the home where natural light struggles to reach with a sun tunnel or two.

-Sun tunnels, also known as light tunnels, sun tubes and sun pipes, are a practical and cost effective way of bringing the glory of the sun to spaces as small as cupboards and as large as bedrooms.
+Sun tunnels, also known as light tunnels and sun tubes, are a practical, cost-effective way of introducing the benefits of daylight to spaces as small as cupboards and as big as bedrooms.

 Should I Buy a Rigid or Flexible Sun Tunnel